circonus/docs/content/irondb/irondb/administration/rebuilding-nodes.md

 ```
 ...and looking at the "reconstitute" stats.

-NOTE: There may not be messages appearing on the console while this runs.
+**Note**: There may not be messages appearing on the console while this runs.
 This
 is normal.
 Do not stop the reconstitute.

-Current progress will be saved - if the process stops for any reason, everything
+Current progress will be saved - if the process stops for any reason,
-should pick back up approximately where it was.
+everything should resume approximately where it was.

-If the download stops partway for any reason, you may resume it with the same command:
+If the reconstitute is interrupted for any reason, you may resume it with the
+same command:
 ```
 /opt/circonus/bin/irondb-start -B
 ```